oanegros/Blender_for_Biologists_2023/lessons/0a_Installing_blender_and_zstacker.md

 </details>

 \
 You should now see the default Blender start.
-You can delete the default cube by clicking it and pressing `X`
+You can delete everything in the scene by selecting all with `A` and pressing `X`

 Next lesson, loading 3D data: [0b loading 3D data](./0b_loading%203D%20data.md)
 Or go [back to main](../README.md)